-Ą oplicant: Date: ac kit inf ou must address the following threshold requirements for ceptable for rating and ranking.
-You can verify that infunction by using a check mark in the space provided.
-Pleasormation is included appropriately.
-(See NOFA, Section II). ormation is includes se note that HU led in your application D will also verify that TH IRESHOLD REQUIREMENT APPLICANT USE ONLY HUD USE ONLY 1.
+Applicant: Date: You must address the following threshold requirements for your application to be complete and acceptable for rating and ranking.
+You can verify that information is included in your application kit by using a check mark in the space provided.
+Please note that HUD will also verify that information is included appropriately.
+(See NOFA, Section VI (A) & (D) and General SuperNOFA Section II).
+T HRESHOLD REQUIREMENT APPLICANT USE ONLY HUD USE ONLY 1.
 Certification on Residents Affected by Welfare Reform (Family applicants only) 2.
 Elderly Housing Development Certification (Elderly applicants only) 3.
-Accessible Community Facility Executed Use Agreement or MOU 4.
-Match Agreements Physical Improvements (Only for applicants proposing physical improvements) 6.
-Contract Administrator Signed Statement Proof of Applicant Nonprofit Status (RA and non- profit applicants only) 8.
-Certification of Resident Board Election (RA applicants only) 9.
-List of RAs to be Served 10.
-Certification of Consistency and Compliance with General SuperNOFA Threshold Requirements Certification
+Accessible Community Facility Description or Executed Use Agreement (if facility provided is not a PHA) 4.
+Match Agreements 5.
+Physical Improvements (Only for applicants proposing physical improvements) 6.
+Certification of Compliance with either 24 CFR Part 84 or 85 or Contract Administrator Signed Statement (not for Tribes/TDHE or non-troubled PHAs) 7.
+Proof of Applicant Nonprofit Status (RA, IROs, and non- profit applicants only) · 8.
+Certification of Resident Board Election (RA applicants only) · · 9.
+List of RAs to be Served and Letters of Support from RAs 10 Certification of Consistency and Compliance with General SuperNOFA Threshold Requirements Certification

-Applicant: Date: THRESHOLD RE QUIREMENTS program if it serves the contain a certification e elderly or persons with d rm.
-This requirement is not app isabilities.
-Your Family RSDM a vided below) that at least 51% o by welfare reform. application must RSDM CERTIFICATION OF BY WELFAR N RESIDENTS AFFECT RE REFORM ED I certify that a total of are targeted for activition people reside in ties during the proposed R he housing developments listed SDM grant. d below, which This proposed RSDM be served are resident grant will serve a total of ts affected by welfare refo residents.
-Included in t m who are either: he recipients to (1) Currently eligible to preceding 4 years ass Families (TANF), SSI, istance or services funded eiving, or shall have received w under Temporary Assistance fo ithin the or Needy ected by welfare reform, who w es affected by welfare reform. ill provide above.
-At least 51% ( % of residents to be serve of residents must be affe I requirement of this NO d are affected by welfare reform cted by welfare reform for yo FA. n, as defined ur application Signed this day of ,2000. utive Director or other Aut Applicant Exec utive Director or other Aut norized Representative For: Applicant Name 9
+Applicant: Date: THRESHOLD REQUIREMENTS 1.
+Focus on Residents Affected by Welfare Reform .
+This requirement is not applicable to your program if it serves the elderly or persons with disabilities.
+Your Family RSDM application must contain a certification (using the certification provided below) that at least 51% of residents to be included in your proposed program are affected by welfare reform.
+ON RESIDENTS AFFECTED RE REFORM I certify that a total of people reside in are targeted for activities during the proposed l n the housing developments listed below, which RSDM grant.
+This proposed RSDM grant will serve a total of be served are residents affected by welfare ref residents.
+Included in the recipients to orm who are either: (1) Currently eligible to receive, are currently repreceding 4 years assistance or services funder Families (TANF), SSI, or Food Stamps. eceiving, or shall have received within the ed under Temporary Assistance for Needy (2) Elderly or disabled persons, otherwise not a services such as child care or mentoring to fam I certify that% of residents to be servabove.
+At least 51% of residents must be af to meet the threshold requirement of this No fected by welfare reform for your application Signed this day of , 2001.
+Applicant Executive Director or other Au uthorized Representative For: · Applicant Name